Quantum anomalous Hall phases in gated rhombohedral graphene: Numerical simulations

-Figure \ref{fig:5-layer_phase} validates the values of the BDI given in Theorem \ref{thm:class} for the cases of $3\leq m\leq 6$ layers and for all possible transition values of $\delta_j$.
-As shown in Theorem \ref{thm:class} and Fig. \ref{fig:predict}, $m =3$ demonstrates only one distinct topological phase.
+Figure \ref{fig:5-layer_phase} validates the values of the BDI given in Theorem \ref{thm:class} for a symmetric transition $u^N = -u^S > 0$ when $3\leq m\leq 6$ layers and for all possible values of $\delta_j$.
+In this case BDI$_{-j,j} = \frac {m^2}2-2\delta_j(\delta_j-1)$.
+As shown in Theorem \ref{thm:class} and Fig. \ref{fig:predict}, $m =3$ demonstrates only one distinct topological phase transition.
 For $m = 4, 5, 6$ we derive from \eqref{eq:ucrit} the critical values $u_c = 2\sqrt{2} \gamma$ ($m = 5$), $u_c = 2\sqrt{3} \gamma$ ($m = 4$), and $u_c = (10\gamma/\sqrt{3}, 10\gamma/\sqrt{15})$ ($m = 6$).
-Figure \ref{fig:5-layer_phase} contains numerically calculated spectra for all phases divided by these critical values assuming $\gamma = 1$.
+Figure \ref{fig:5-layer_phase} contains numerically calculated spectra for all symmetric transitions between phases divided by these critical values assuming $\gamma = 1$.
+For the asymmetric case the number of possible transitions increases proportional to $m^2$, however in Figure \ref{fig:5-layer_asym} we show the remaining possible transitions for $m = 5$ between phases +1 and +2 and -1 and +2 respectively, which produce BDI's of 3 and 8.
 We also validate in Figure \ref{fig:5-layer_trans} using 5 layers that band crossings only occur at $k = 0$ and show the transition from 5 to 11 edge modes at the critical value $u = 2\sqrt{2}\gamma$.
 All results are in perfect agreement with the results of Theorems \ref{thm:gap} and \ref{thm:class}.

-Note that the edge of the band gap always appears flat between two corresponding peaks of the bulk spectrum.
-This is a consequence of rotational invariance of the Hamiltonian.
-In Figure \ref{fig:5-layer_bulk} the bulk spectrum is plotted as a function of $|\bk|$.
-However, by rotational invariance the energy at $\bk = (k, 0)$ is equivalent to the energy at $\bk = (k_x, k_y)$ given $k = \sqrt{k_x^2+k_y^2}$.
-Therefore each point $(k_x, E)$ in Figure \ref{fig:5-layer_bulk} can be mapped to a point equal in energy and closer to $k_x = 0$ by adding an appropriate $k_y$ value; e.g. $(k_x, E) \to (k_x', E)$ where $k_x = \sqrt{k_x^{'2} + k_y^2} = |\bk|$.
+One particularly interesting feature shown in Figure \ref{fig:5-layer_phase} and \ref{fig:5-layer_asym} is the flattening of the bulk spectrum above and below the band gap.
+This feature can in fact be straightforwardly deduced from the rotational invariance of the bulk Hamiltonian.
+Note that Figure \ref{fig:5-layer_bulk} shows just a cross-section in $|\bk|$ of the bulk spectrum.
+First, fix any $E$ which is not in the bulk band gap, and denote $k_{max} = \arg\max_{|\bk|} \{E_j(\bk) = E, j\in \{1, ..., 2m\}\}$.
+Then clearly for any $k_x$ with $|k_x|\le k_{max}$ we can find a $\bk$ with $|\bk| = \sqrt{k_x^2+k_y^2} = k_{max}$ for some $k_y \in [0,k_{max}]$ so, due to the rotation invariance of the spectrum, there is in fact a bulk mode corresponding to any $k_x \le k_{max}$ for each $E$ not in the bulk band gap.
+Therefore the bulk spectrum of $H_I(k_x)$ must be flat in between any two peaks in the bulk spectrum, as we observe in Figures \ref{fig:5-layer_phase}, \ref{fig:5-layer_asym}, \ref{fig:5-layer_trans}, and \ref{fig:5-layer_eps}.

 Finally, the eigenvectors for two edge modes are illustrated in Figure \ref{fig:eigs} for the 3-layer case.
 These eigenvectors confirm that the edge modes are concentrated around $y = 0$ and show that the polarization of these modes favors the outer layers.